Senior Staff Attorney, Immigration Practice

-Throughout her last year of law school Hannah participated in Georgetown’s Criminal Defense & Prisoner Advocacy Clinic in Washington, D.C.
-Under D.C.’s student practice law she represented indigent clients facing misdemeanor charges in D.C.
+Hannah discovered her passion for defending systemically-marginalized communities as a law student at Georgetown University Law Center.
+She completed Georgetown’s Criminal Defense & Prisoner Advocacy Clinic, where she defended criminal cases in D.C.
 Superior Court, as well as parolees facing revocation of their parole before the U.S. Parole Commission.
-In addition to her clinic experience, Hannah completed internships with the Trial Division of the Public Defender Service for the District of Columbia and the Office of the Public Defender in Alexandria, Virginia.
+In addition to her clinical experience, Hannah completed internships with the Public Defender Service for the District of Columbia and the Office of the Public Defender in Alexandria, Virginia.

-Prior to attending law school, Hannah worked as Online Communications Director for the Constitutional Accountability Center (CAC), a Washington-based think-tank that promotes, through historical research and litigation, the progressive text and history of our Nation’s Constitution.
+Prior to attending law school, Hannah was Online Communications Director for the Constitutional Accountability Center (CAC), a think tank and civil rights firm that promotes, through historical research and litigation, the progressive text and history of our Nation’s Constitution.
 Her work at CAC included promoting the Founders’ promise of meaningful legal assistance to all individuals accused of a crime, regardless of race, national origin or ability to pay.